albertomh/DepositDuck-api/README.md

 Pipelines are defined by YAML files in the `.github/workflows/` directory.
 There are two workflows:

-- When a commit on a feature branch is pushed up to GitHub - `pr.yaml`
+- `pr.yaml`: when a commit on a feature branch is pushed up to GitHub.
-- When a Pull Request is merged into the 'main' branch - `ci.yaml`
+- `ci.yaml`: when a Pull Request is merged into the 'main' branch.

 They both run pre-commit hooks and unit tests against the codebase.